-The barrel bears inside it metal parts, media and compounding agents, and sometimes water.
+The barrel bears inside it metal parts, tumbling media and compounding agents, and sometimes water.

 The predetermined speeds are what cause the tumbling action inside the barrel.

-When the contents in the barrel tumble down, friction is created as these parts rub against each other, creating the desired effect of abrading elements en masse.
+When the contents in the barrel tumble down, friction is created as these parts rub against each other and with the rotary tumbling media, creating the desired effect of abrading elements in mass.

 The barrel is usually six-sided or eight-sided.
 The shape enhances the finishing process as the contents will be forced to rub against each other when the barrel spins.